andrewsonin/exchange_backtester/README.md

 ```

 As you can see, the first argument should implement the `EventProcessor` processor trait, the second one should
-implement the `Trader` trait and the last one should be a function that says whether the given `Timestamp` is a trading
+implement the `Trader` trait and the last one should be a function that says whether the given `DateTime` is a trading
-time.
+datetime.

 `TRD_UPDATES_OB` template parameter is responsible for the behavior of the order book after receiving `TRD` events.
 If
 it is set to `false` the order book will change or delete traded limit order only if the `PRL` entry corresponding to